What Are the Most Common Causes of Bicycle Accidents?

 - A negligent pedestrian or fellow bicyclist

-- The entity responsible for designing/constructing a defective roadway
+- The entity responsible for designing or constructing a defective roadway

 At Parker Alexander, we work with a team of investigators to determine exactly what caused the accident, as well as who is liable.
 We also gather applicable evidence, such as medical records and accident reports, to establish the extent of your damages.
 From there, we can aggressively advocate for the maximum compensation you are owed.